 ICI: immune checkpoint inhibitors.
+CI: confidence interval.
 Response on immune checkpoint inhibitors broken down to treatment type and treatment line.
 In the analysis of treatment type, type of ICI was unknown for 1 patient (not depicted in left part of the table).
 This was a first line-treatment and response was progressive disease.
 Of all 27 anti-PD1 treatment lines, 11 were first-line treatments, 7 second-line and 9 third-line or above.
 For anti-CTLA4 there were 0 treatments in first line, 9 in second line and 15 in third line or above.
-Of all 14 combination treatment lines, 9 were given in first line, 3 in second line and 2 in third line or above. *Mixed response is a heterogeneous response of the tumor to the given therapy, with complete/partial response or stable disease at one site, but progression or appearance of new lesions at another site.
-Mixed response is classified as progressive disease. ^ Pseudoprogression is defined as primary increase in tumor burden, followed by tumor regression upon treatment continuation.°The proportion of patients who achieved complete response or partial response. +The proportion of patients with complete response, partial response, stable disease or pseudoprogression.
+Of all 14 combination treatment lines, 9 were given in first line, 3 in second line and 2 in third line or above. *Mixed response is classified as progressive disease.
+Mixed response is defined as a heterogeneous response of the tumor to the given therapy, with complete/partial response or stable disease at one site, but progression or appearance of new lesions at another site.
+This was seen in 7 patients, 2-3 per treatment type.
+Pseudoprogression is defined as a primary increase in tumor burden, followed by tumor regression upon treatment continuation.
+4 patients were initially labelled as pseudoprogressive (3 on anti-PD1 therapy and 1 on anti-CTLA-4 therapy) but appeared progressive on the next response evaluation and were therefore classified as progressive disease. °The proportion of patients who achieved complete response or partial response. +The proportion of patients with complete response, partial response or stable disease.